orbit-online/iframe-file-transfer/README.md

 -   `submitHandler` argument
     The submit handler is called with the data from the form input fields, along with metadata from Orbit.
-    It is expected that submit handler posts the data to the server returns`Promise`that resolves when the submission is successful or throws an error (returns a`Promse` that rejects) if something went wrong.
+    It is expected that submit handler posts the data to the server returns a `Promise` that resolves when the submission is successful or throw an error (return a `Promse` that rejects) if something went wrong.

     ```ts
     async function onOrbitFileReceiverFormSubmit(
     	url: string,
     	method: string,
     	formData: FormData,
     	_orbitEntityData: Record<string, any>,
     ): Promise<void> {}
     ```

 -   `formRef` and `onSubmit`
     The ref that should be passed along to the form element, in order to the form submission/interception and `formData` "patch-up" to work.